kovidgoyal/calibre/src/calibre/manual/conversion.rst

 by the conversion pipeline.
 There is also a wizard to help you customize the regular expressions for your document.

+The header and footer regular expressions are used in conjunction with the remove header and footer options.
+If the remove option is not enabled the regular expression will not be applied to remove the matched text.
+As stated the removal works by using a python regular expression.
+All matched text is simply removed from the document.
+You can learn more about regular expressions and the syntax at http://docs.python.org/library/re.html

 Miscellaneous
 ~~~~~~~~~~~~~~